-Beluga whales are found solely in the Northern Hemisphere and inhabit the cold waters of the Arctic Ocean and the subarctic regions.
-Belugas can be found in areas of Russia, Canada, Norway, Greenland, and Alaska.
+HABITAT: Beluga whales are found solely in the Northern Hemisphere and inhabit the cold waters of the Arctic Ocean and subarctic regions.

-Threats: The largest threat to beluga whale populations is due to human impact which includes competition with fisheries, oil and gas development, offshore drilling, pollution and climate change.
-In some areas, chemical contaminants have increased bacterial infection, parasites, ulcers, and cancer.
+THREATS: Human impact which includes competition with fisheries, oil and gas development, offshore drilling, pollution and climate change.

 Don’t miss the daily feeding & training sessions!